 not delayed.
 4,5 Lifestyle changes should include healthy eating, reducing stress, avoid loose clothing and smoking

 HS is a chronic disease that is often misdiagnosed, under-treated or incorrectly treated.
-These patients suffer psychological and physical affects from pain, draining pus, odor, and from the embarrassing areas affected (perianal).
+These patients suffer psychological and physical effects from pain, draining pus, odor, and from the embarrassing areas affected (perianal).
 Depression is commonly seen.
 Therefore, it is crucial for the provider to identify and intervene early with the appropriate therapies.
-Prolonged therapy without desired results cause frustration with the patient and provider.
+Prolonged therapy without desired results causes frustration with the patient and provider.
 Assessing the need for advanced treatment like biologic

 therapy is warranted with the first signs of disease progression or failure of commonly prescribed treatments.
 Primary care education focusing on early detection and referral to a dermatology provider will prove to be essential for improved patient outcomes.